Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Want to have your own shop or even launch an entire market?
 Do you want it to be publicly available or kept secret between a few individuals?

-You deploy as many shops and markets as you wish, and you are in complete control of their data, level of privacy, and accessibility.
-And to put the icing on the cake, this comes at no extra cost for you.
+On :term:`Particl Marketplace`, you can deploy as many shops and markets as you wish.
+At all times, you stay in complete control of their associated data, their level of privacy, and accessibility.
+And to put icing on the cake, this all comes at no extra cost for you.

-Your use-cases for :term:`community markets <Community Market>` are versatile.
-They can be brand stores, markets for your online community, NFT markets, art galleries (bidding auctions), VIP or private stores, OTC desks, pop-up stores, and pretty much anything you can imagine.
+You can use :term:`community markets <Community Market>` for almost anything.
+You can launch your own brand stores, markets for your online community, NFT markets, art galleries (bidding auctions), VIP or private stores, OTC desks, pop-up stores, and pretty much anything you can imagine.
 The possibilities are endless!

 .. seealso::